JoshuaWithJ/Plug-In-Shader/README.md

 - Normal Map by LessThanEqual
 - SpecularMap by Joshua
 - RimLight by Joshua
+- RimShadow by Joshua
+- Vertex Color by Joshua
 - Fresnel by Joshua
-- Alpha Channel Options by KH40 / Joshua
+- Alpha Channel Options by Joshua
-- HgShadow by 針金P
+- Ambient Occlussion by Joshua
 - Blend Options Support by Joshua
 - Anisotropic by Farfarer / Infu_D / Joshua
 - HeightMap by FlyingSpirits / Rui